TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

         Bloomingdale’s Credit and Customer Services
         ATTN: Privacy Office
         P.O.
 Box 8215, Mason, OH 45040
-*   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Bloomingdale’s or Macy’s proprietary or American Express co-brand credit card account number (if you have one) and state "NO THIRD PARTY SHARING" in your request.
+*   *   If you choose to write to us, please include your name, address, and phone number and state "NO THIRD PARTY SHARING" in your request.
 *   *   By phone at 1-888-922-7026

 b-connected (Clienteling/Client Book)